Presence - LD2410

 Detecting (human) presence can be achieved in several ways, like via IR detection sensors, or a light-beam that’s interrupted by someone passing.
 But these sensors have quite some limitations, like limited sensitivity, no information about the distance, or weather a person is there but not moving.

 The limitations of these existing sensors are not applicable when using radar-based presence detection, and since some time, rather affordable radar human-presence detectors are available.
 These are available with 5 GHz, 10 GHz, 24 GHz and 60 GHz radar frequency transmitter/receiver chips.
 Because of the accuracy and range, achievable with 24 GHz sensors, these are quite popular, so support has been added to ESPEasy.
+Some notes about “false positive” detections: based on our test and experience some false positive presence detections can happens.
+For example if the sensor is near to plant, the movement of leaves can be incorrectly translated as presence detection; also electric cables in front of the sensor can provide noise to the sensor.
+To avoid false positive presence detection try to leave the sensor as free from obstacles as possible.

 Some examples of these sensors: